ap1995/Word-Embeddings/README.md

 # Word2Vec-and-GloVe
 Deep Learning for NLP HW1

-This project implements Skipgram and Glove word embedding models using ony numpy and scipy.
+This project implements Skipgram and Glove word embedding models using only numpy and scipy.